HaiZ3/FormsApp_CS2_Arbitrage_And_Investment_Tracker/README.md

 Item type
 Sheet

-Represents a portfolio or strategy container
+Represents a portfolio or strategy container.

 Used to separate different trading approaches or experiments.